 Oracle is a company.
 Oracle is also a database server, which manages data in a very structured way.
-It allows users to store and retrieve related data in a multi user environment so that many users can concurrently access the same data.
+It allows users to store and retrieve related data in a multi-user environment so that the users can concurrently access the same data.
 All this is accomplished while delivering high performance.
 A database server also prevents unauthorized access and provides efficient solutions for failure recovery.
 A standby database is a database replica created by taking a backup of a primary database.

-Learn more about Oracle DBA in Oracle DBA Tutorial.
+Learn more about Oracle DBA from this Oracle DBA Tutorial!

-DBA has the authority to create new users, remove existing users or modify any of the environment variables or privileges assigned to other users.
+A DBA has the authority to create new users, remove the existing users, or modify any of the environment variables or privileges assigned to other users.